 - Amber means that there are some recommended changes you may want to consider

 Basically, this plugin has saved me hours of my time and saved me hundreds of pounds (or dollars, if you’re across the pond).
 SEO experts can be expensive!

-I then go back to the post and make the changes as it recommends.
-It’s simple, clear and easy to follow.
-Once I have made the changes the indicator colours change automatically.
+Then, go back to the post and make the changes as it recommends.
+It’s simple, clear, and easy to follow.
+Once I have made the changes the indicator colors change automatically.